 Never Too Young Survey Report

 Every year, the Colorectal Cancer Alliance launches its annual survey of young-onset colorectal cancer patients, survivors and caregivers.
-The Alliance uses the survey to learn about and track the self-reported medical, psychosocial, and quality of life experiences of these often overlooked groups.
+The Alliance uses the survey to learn about, track, and report the self-reported medical, psychosocial, and quality of life experiences of these often overlooked groups.

 This year, the Alliance solicited participation over social media, email, and web-based communities.